JStans12/professional_skills/module_two/collaborative_communication.md

 * Success in M2: M2 is where you hone your teamwork skills.
 Understanding and using project management best practices is essential to becoming an effective team member.
 * Success in career: Your technical skills will help you get a job.
 Your project management and communication skills will help you keep a job.
 Demonstrating that you can successfully work with teams and learn from mistakes in a productive way will be a huge asset to any organization

-##Session Follow-Up:
-Allison will meet with small groups during Week 4 to discuss and analyze feedback from Rush Hour in a productive way and prepare for success in Little Shop

 ##Deliverable:
 2-paragraph reflection in your portfolio on: